Welcome to today's edition of the Rush 24-7 podcast.

 We want your America, he said in remarks directed to Howard Dean.

-Europe needs an America that's back on track, said Portuguese Socialist Prime Minister Jose Socrates, whose country is hosting the meeting.
+Europe needs an America that's back on track, said Portuguese socialist prime minister Jose Socrates, whose country is hosting the meeting.

-We know that a stronger Democrat Party is the key for this to happen.
+Socrates said, we know that a stronger Democrat Party is the key for this to happen.

 Now, I know it's funny in its own right, but let's put it in perspective and in some context.